xchee-01/09_Automation-with-Linux/16_Creating Python modules.md

 Alternatively, you can:

 ```
-from test import cat      # Import just the cat class
+from cat_script import cat      # Import just the cat class

 # Creating multiple cats
 buddy = cat("Buddy", 3)